LuxenStudio/repo3/docs/reference/contributing.md

-# Contributing to luxenactory workflow
+# Contributing to luxenstudio workflow

 The project is set up for development in VSCode, we recommend using it if you plan to contribute.